Staying ahead: Winning M&A strategies amid market uncertainty

 “Those with well-designed M&A strategies can take advantage of volatility and complete beneficial deals while their competition remains idle,” Mr. Savard says.

-He expects to see an increased pipeline of companies – in sectors such as energy, basic materials, technology, services and selected areas of consumer and industrial products – that are looking to buy, sell or find partners to grow.
+He expects to see an increased pipeline of companies – across sectors – that are looking to buy, sell or find partners to grow.

 Despite current volatility, there are always ways to seize opportunity.
-“The main message is that M&A remains a relevant and highly effective corporate development tool no matter the market.”
+“The main message is that M&A remains a relevant and highly effective corporate development tool no matter the market.
+Businesses should ensure that they have the right team around them to support their growth ambitions.”

 Any reproduction, in whole or in part, is strictly prohibited without the prior written consent of National Bank of Canada.